liugang1234567/Gang-neuron/README.md

 **Citation format: Liu, Gang (2020): It may be time to improve the neuron of artificial neural network.
 TechRxiv.
 Preprint. https://doi.org/10.36227/techrxiv.12477266 **

 **IEEE  preprints ranking: Top 1 in yearly popularity**

+***The paper has been cited in multiple papers, such as IEEE Transactions on Cybernetics and IEEE Transactions on Neural Systems and Rehabilitation Engineering， on Google Scholar.***

 How to avoid curse of dimensionality(DD:normalization,0.99^∞≈0) :https://zhuanlan.zhihu.com/p/269306977